baroquerock/baroquerock.github.io/_posts/2018-08-06-on-iterators-python.md

 <img src="/images/both_1.png" height="270" width="350">
 </p>

 How messy this tedious process can become sometimes!
-In Python it would look like this:
+In Python it would look similar to this:

 {% highlight py %}